oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-10.rst

    * - Input ID
      - Input
    * - ``step10InputClusterStructure``
-     - Pointer to the numeric table with 4 columns and arbitrary number of rows containing information about current clustering state of observations processed on the local node.
+     - Pointer to the numeric table with :math:`4` columns and arbitrary number of rows containing information about current clustering state of observations processed on the local node.

        .. include:: distributed-steps/includes/input_numeric_table.rst

    * - ``step10ClusterOffset``
-     - Pointer to :math:`1 \times 1` numeric table containing the offset for cluster numeration on the local node computed on step 9.
+     - Pointer to :math:`1 \times 1` numeric table containing the offset for cluster numeration on the local node computed on :ref:`step 9 <dbscan_step_9>`.

        .. include:: distributed-steps/includes/input_numeric_table.rst